Narcotic Pain Management

 Take your medicine as directed:

-- Your pain does not get better, or you have new pain.
+- Your pain gets worse, or you have new pain.

 - You have questions or concerns about your condition or care.